mph-/lcapy/doc/tutorials.rst

      ╱  2  2  2
    ╲╱  C ⋅R ⋅ω  + 1

-Note, this is the amplitude spectral density with units of volts per root hertz.
+Note, this is the (one-sided) amplitude spectral density with units of volts per root hertz.
 Here `T` is the absolute temperature in degrees kelvin, `k` is Boltzmann's constant, and :math:`\omega` is the angular frequency.
 The expression can be made a function of linear frequency using:

    >>> Vn(f)
          2⋅√R⋅√T⋅√k